samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 After replacing the /public directory, run `cf push your-app-name` one more time to re-deploy the app to IBM Cloud.

 Your app is all set up!
+Go to https://_your-app-name_.mybluemix.net to view your personal version of this application.

 ## Using this application

-Go to https:_your-app-name_.mybluemix.net to visit the sample application.

 1. Plug in the Client ID and Client Secret you gathered from your Cognos Dashboard Embedded service.